-- 27. There are no violations or possible violations of budget ordinances, laws and regulations (including those pertaining to adopting, approving, and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements, or as a basis for recording a loss contingency, or for reporting on noncompliance. - 28.
+- 27. There are no violations or possible violations of budget ordinances, laws and regulations (including those pertaining to adopting, approving, and amending budgets), provisions of contracts and grant agreements, and any related debt covenants whose effects should be considered for disclosure in the financial statements, or as a basis for recording a loss contingency, or for reporting on noncompliance. - 28.
 As part of your audit, you assisted with preparation of the financial statements and related notes.
 We acknowledge our responsibility as it relates to those nonaudit services, including that we assume all management responsibilities; oversee the services by designating an individual, preferably within senior management, who possesses suitable skill, knowledge, or experience; evaluate the adequacy and results of the services performed; and accept responsibility for the results of the services.
 We have reviewed, approved, and accepted responsibility for those financial statements and related notes. - 29.
-The Commission has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 30.
+The Commission has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral, except for utility assets pledged as collateral for the revenue bonds. - 30.
 The Commission has complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - 31.
-We have followed all applicable laws and regulations in adopting, approving, and amending budgets. - 32.
-The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - 33.
-Components of net position (net investment in capital assets, restricted, and unrestricted) are properly classified and, if applicable, approved. - 34.
-Provisions for uncollectible receivables have been properly identified and recorded. - 35.
-Deposits and investment securities and derivative transactions are properly classified as to risk and are properly disclosed. - 36.
-Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated. - 37.
-We have appropriately disclosed the Commission policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - 38.
+The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - 32.
+Components of net position (net investment in capital assets, restricted, and unrestricted) are properly classified and, if applicable, approved. - 33.
+No provision for uncollectible receivables have been deemed necessary. - 34.
+Deposits and investment securities and derivative transactions are properly classified as to risk and are properly disclosed. - 35.
+Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated. - 36.
+We have appropriately disclosed the Commission's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - 37.
+We acknowledge our responsibility for the required supplementary information (RSI).
+The RSI is measured and presented within prescribed guidelines and the methods of measurements and presentation have not changed from those used in the prior period.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 38.
 We acknowledge our responsibility for presenting the supporting schedules (the supplementary information) in accordance with accounting principles generally accepted in the United States of America, and we believe the supplementary information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - 39.
-The fact that the amount of "uncollateralized" deposits or "uninsured, unregistered securities held by the counterparty, or by its trust department or agent but not in the Commission's name" during the period significantly exceeded the amounts in those categories as of the balance sheet was properly disclosed in the financial statements.
+The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information.

-Schenck SC March 21, 2016 Page 5
+Schenck SC March 15, 2017 Page 5